Thailand entry requirements for Madagascar passport holders

 Valid passport

-Your passport must have at least 6 months of validity remaining from your date of entry.
+Your passport must have at least 6 months of validity remaining from your departure date from Thailand.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket